Skip to main content

 In some cases, the amount of a rent repayment order must be the maximum that the Tribunal has the power to order.

-This can either be 12 months' rent or up to 12 months where the offence was committed for a shorter period of time.
+This can either be 2 years rent or less than 2 years where the offence was committed for a shorter period of time.

-When a local authority has applied, the Tribunal must award the maximum amount if the landlord has been convicted of an offence or received a financial penalty.[30]
+The Tribunal must award the maximum amount if the landlord has been:[37]

 When the Tribunal has discretion over the RRO amount

-The Tribunal has discretion to award less than the maximum amount when the landlord has not been convicted of an offence or received a financial penalty.[31]
+The Tribunal has discretion to award less than the maximum amount when the landlord has not been:[39]

 What the Tribunal must consider